better-friend/better-friend-server/README.md

 There are two important databases on the backend that the client will be accessing.
 Dates & Users.

-Instructions:
+**Instructions:**

 For Important Dates:

 Use Axios to retrieve the URL (“[serverURL]/api/dates/:username”).
 Note that you can only access the database of dates by username.
 Use the appropriate Axios package manager CRUD method to access / retrieve / post update / delete the appropriate data.
 Note that you can only access each of important date if you are logged in, and you have a JSON Web Token that is accessible through local storage.

 Note, you cannot add new usernames into the database.
-The
+The database will check for

 axios.get(URL/api/dates/:username/) -> returns an array of all important dates, with each date carrying the following data on the body.